MAKING A COMPLAINT

 For more information about how to lodge a complaint with the ISU, visit their website.

-Complaints against a current Curtin student will be investigated by the Office of The Academic Registrar.
+Complaints against a current Curtin student will be investigated by Student Conduct and Discipline at the Office of The Academic Registrar.

 You can also visit Student Assist as a first port of call if you are unsure of where to go, or who to speak to.